Social enterprises operate in a variety of forms:

 - companies limited by guarantee or by shares

 - unincorporated associations.

-The community interest company or "CIC" was introduced in 2005.
+The relative newcomer is the community interest company or "CIC" which was introduced in 2005.

 So why do people choose CICs?